-13. 2 on ground floor, 9 in stables, orangery, coach house, 1 suitable for disabled.
+13. 8 in main castle, 5 in stables and orangery, 2 on ground floor, 1 suitable for disabled.

-hall, drawing room, library, sitting room, bar, dining room, conservatory, in-room TV, civil wedding licence, 20-acre grounds (tennis), EV charging, public rooms wheelchair accessible, adapted toilet.
+hall, sitting room, 2 dining rooms, bar, conservatory, private dining room, in-room TV (Freeview), civil wedding licence, 15-acre grounds (tennis), EV charging, public rooms wheelchair accessible, adapted toilet.

-all ages welcomed, family rooms, extra bed £25, games room.
+all ages welcomed (family rooms, or extra bed £25).

-allowed in 2 bedrooms (£10 per night, by arrangement), not public rooms.
+allowed in 4 bedrooms (£10 per night, by arrangement, welcome pack), not public rooms.